Sign up to our Newsletter

 Like most exams, when studying for the Multistate Professional Responsibility Examination (MPRE), you should prioritize both knowledge and application.

-Since the MPRE exam tests aspiring law students' understanding of established standards relating to the professional conduct of lawyers, there is a large element of memorization required for this exam.
+Since the MPRE exam tests aspiring law students' understanding of established standards relating to the professional conduct of lawyers, there is a significant element of memorization required for this exam.
+This guide will answer all of your MPRE study concerns.

 How Long Should You Study for the MPRE?